DarkoMonzioCompagnoni/Data-analysis-portfolio/README.md

 ### Cryptocurrency portfolio analysis

-I created [this dashboard](https://docs.google.com/spreadsheets/d/1mAE5dSX0QiT_tyJR5I4a7vBkPESuCYhnAPyXO0oS-UM/edit?usp=sharing) from a 3500+ rows dataset of all transactions of 2022, downloaded from the crypto exchange platform [Nexo](https://nexo.io/).
-This dashboard is useful to track the value of a investment using the DCA (Dollar Cost Averaging) technique.

-It's possible to read the amount of each owned coin, its real-time value, the amount paid, and the current value.
-The Earn/loss columns calculates the status of the investment.
+I designed [this dashboard](https://docs.google.com/spreadsheets/d/1mAE5dSX0QiT_tyJR5I4a7vBkPESuCYhnAPyXO0oS-UM/edit?usp=sharing) to track the value of my crypto investments using the DCA (Dollar Cost Averaging) technique.
+It contains a 3500+ rows dataset of all transactions of 2022, downloaded from the crypto exchange platform [Nexo](https://nexo.io/).
+For each owned coin, I can track its amount and value, the real-time value of that coin, and the total amount paid for it.
+The Earn/Loss columns calculate the status of your investment.

-The doughnut charts show the coin allocation of the crypto portfolio and provide insights on whether and how to rebalance the portfolio allocation.
-Being the value of cryptocurrencies highly volatile, knowing if a coin is taking a *slice bigger than it should* tells it might be time to sell and profit.
-Currency can be changed between Euro and US Dollar, using the dropdown list in the top left-hand corner.

 <p align="center"> <img src="https://github.com/DarkoMonzioCompagnoni/images/blob/main/crypto%20dashboard%20screenshot.png" width="500" height="500" align="centre" /> </p>

+The doughnut charts show the coin allocation of your crypto portfolio and can provide valuable insights on whether and how to rebalance the portfolio allocation.
+Knowing if a coin is taking a slice bigger than it should can help you decide if it might be time to sell and profit.
+The currency can also be changed between Euro and US Dollar with the dropdown list in the top left-hand corner.

 ## SQL projects